 Highland Community College, the first college in Kansas, provides lifelong learning opportunities and contributes to economic development to enhance the quality of life in the communities we serve.

-Approximately 3,000 students are enrolled on the main campus (Highland), at regional centers in Atchison, Baileyville, and Wamego, through HCC Online, or concurrently at one of the 31 high schools in HCC’s nine-county service area.
+Approximately 4,000 students (1,699 FTE) are enrolled on the main campus (Highland), at regional centers in Atchison, Baileyville, and Wamego, through HCC Online, or concurrently at one of the 31 high schools in HCC’s nine-county service area.
 The main campus is located in a small, rural Northeast Kansas community surrounded by agricultural land.
-The main campus has 18 apartment-style residence halls, thriving athletics programs, and active student life.
+The main campus has 22 apartment-style residence halls, thriving athletics programs, and active student life.
 Across all of its locations, HCC offers 14 different Associate degrees and 16 technical certificates.

 The history and mission of the college can best be described as providing opportunities for higher education that citizens in the region would not have had otherwise.
 Whether as a conduit to a four-year degree, for professional enhancement, or personal development, the college has provided affordable access to higher education in Northeast Kansas.

 The college is governed by a six-member Board of Trustees elected from Doniphan County and is coordinated by the Kansas Board of Regents.